Ethiopian troops attack rebels in Eritrea

 Ethiopia routinely accuses Asmara of supporting Ethiopian separatist groups.
 It blamed an Afar rebel movement for the kidnapping of Westerners in its northern Afar region in 2007, and again for the attack in the same area in January.

-"Our national defense force has today taken measures against military posts inside Eritrea in which subversive and anti-peace elements were trained," government spokesman Shimeles Kemal told reporters.
+"Our national defence force has today taken measures against military posts inside Eritrea in which subversive and anti-peace elements were trained," government spokesman Shimeles Kemal told reporters.

 Gunmen killed two Germans, two Hungarians and an Austrian in a dawn attack on a group of tourists in the remote Afar region on January 17, and seized two Germans and two Ethiopians.

-A rebel group in the Afar region said last week it had freed the two Germans, although there has been no official confirmation of the release.
+A rebel group in the Afar region said last week had freed the two German tourists, although there has been no official confirmation of the release.

 Shimeles said Ethiopian soldiers attacked three places - Ramid, Gelahbe and Gimbi - 16 km (10 miles) inside southeastern Eritrea.
 "We will continue our measures as long as they remain a launching pad for similar attacks," he said.